adammotzel/pickle-security/README.md

 # Pickle Security

-A simple method for securely reading contents of pickle files using an isolated Docker container.

 This repository demonstrates how using an isolated, tightly sandboxed Docker container can add extra security when unpacking pickle files.
 It does not make unpickling *inherently* safe.